justin0u0/thread-pool/README.md

 # Introduction

-This is a repo containing implementation of thread(worker) pool with unit testing.
+This is a repo containing implementations of thread(worker) pool with gracefully shutdown in different languages or different libraries.

 - [x] Pthread library
 - [x] Golang goroutines